Live Update

 • The set of configurable string properties and their default value

-Once the parameters are decided upon, Schema features & properties can be added.
+Once the parameters are decided upon, Schema features & properties and Segments can be added.

 To add, click New and provide the requested values.